Written by Samarjai Mitra – a grade 5 student

 In 1979, Spielberg released a film that flopped, entitled 1941.
 He had been riding high on the success of his previous films such as Jaws.
-Although 1941 was not a financial failure, it was a critical failure, and resulted in the loss some of Spielberg’s notoriety at the time.
-But now the world sees him as one of the greatest film-makers ever.
+Although 1941 was not a financial failure, it was a critical failure and resulted in the loss of some of Spielberg’s notoriety at the time.
+But now the world sees him as one of the greatest filmmakers ever.

-Quite possibly one of the most famous and famous; known or talked about by many people former-failures of our time, J.K.
+Quite possibly one of the most famous and renowned former failures of our time, J.K.
 Rowling is the author of the wildly-popular Harry Potter series of books.
-Born in 1965, she grew up with a tumultuous childhood that included a difficult and oftentimes-strained relationship with her father, and dealing with the illness of her mother.
+Born in 1965, she grew up with a tumultuous childhood that included a difficult and oftentimes-strained relationship with her father and dealing with the illness of her mother.

 In 1982, at the age of 17-years old, she attempted to gain acceptance to Oxford University.
-She failed and was rejected, instead enrolling at the University of Exeter where she received her Bachelor of Arts in French and Classics.
+She failed and was rejected, so she enrolled at the University of Exeter where she received her Bachelor of Arts in French and Classics.

 1919, Disney had taken a job with the Kansas City Star, the local newspaper, when he was fired by the editor for lacking imagination and having no good ideas.
 Later Disney started a company called Laugh-O-Gram, producing cartoon animations.